 For this study, the System-in-Focus will be a collaboration of typically 8 co-operatives in a single sector.
 Mondragon has several sectors dealing with domestic appliances, castings, food, service industries and so on.
 The principles on which the collaborations work are identical, although some of the details are different.

 In general, it will be adequate to talk non-specifically about viability within a Sector, although specific examples will be given.

 Within each co-operative, there seems no doubt that the organisational systems cover all of the aspects of VSM diagnosis that I have been involved with.
 The system of autonomous work groups and daily measurement of performance indicators (although not the concept of statistical filtration and thus automatically generated algedonics) has been up and running for a decade, and they find it leads to greater motivation, a more enjoyable work environment, greater productivity and higher standards.

 The Mondragon co-ops, who share wage scales and profits throughout the Sector, have managed to dissolve all these problems.
-They see this as solidarity: in Viable System Model terms, it is an extremely effective System 2 which ensures the member co-ops can look beyond the survival of their individual co-ops and concentrate on the development of the Sector.
+They see this as solidarity: in Viable System Model terms, it is an extremely effective System 2 which ensures the member co-operatives can look beyond the survival of their individual co-operatives and concentrate on the development of the Sector.

 System 2 is a prerequisite for the articulation of an integrated Viable System.

 Each co-operative in the Sector sends its General Manager to a Sectoral General Management meeting.
 Sector General Management is described as stimulating the "co-ordinated, harmonious joint development of the co-operatives incorporated in the Group" Clearly this is a System 3 function.